hollowdll/hakjdb/docs/api.md

 The server service `ServerService` is defined in the `server.proto` file.
 This service contains RPCs to work with operations related to the kvdb server.

+Common gRPC metadata for this service's RPCs:
+- `password`: The server password if the server is password protected.

 RPCs:
 - GetServerInfo
 - GetLogs